imdoug/WhosUp-back/README.md

 - Users can reset their password (development style)

-- Users can update their password, and or profile info on their profile page
+- Users can update their password, and or profile info on their profile page and change their profile image

 - Users can search for other Users